Posted in DEVOTIO, MARIAN TITLES, MARTYRS, SAINT of the DAY

 AmenSweet sacrament we thee adore - 19 july 2020

-Posted in Act of SPIRITUAL COMMUNION, DEVOTIO, EUCHARISTIC Adoration, MEDITATIONS - ANTONIO CARD BACCI, PRACTISING CATHOLIC, QUOTES - J R R Tolkien and MORE, QUOTES on LOVE of GOD, QUOTES on TEMPTATION, The HOLY EUCHARIST
+Posted in Act of SPIRITUAL COMMUNION, DEVOTIO, EUCHARISTIC Adoration, MEDITATIONS - ANTONIO CARD BACCI, PRACTISING CATHOLIC, QUOTES - J R R Tolkien and MORE, QUOTES on LOVE of GOD, QUOTES on TEMPTATION, The HOLY MASS

 Thought for the Day – 28 June – Spiritual Communion